Genius: Siege (Comics) | Review

 Premise (Spoiler-Lite)

 After years navigating street politics and gang hierarchies, Destiny makes an impossible decision.
-She unites rival gangs across racial and territorial lines, forging them into a disciplined fighting force with singular purpose.
-Then she does the unthinkable: she secedes three blocks of South Central from the Union and declares war on the LAPD.
+She unites rival gangs across racial and territorial lines, forging them into a disciplined fighting force with purpose.
+Then she does the unthinkable: she secedes three blocks of South Central from the Union and declares war on LAPD.

 Supporting characters like Gerald and Chavonne provide necessary perspective on Destiny's leadership.
 They believe in her vision enough to risk everything but they're also watching their friends die for abstract ideals.
-Their loyalty gets tested repeatedly as casualties mount and the endgame remains unclear to everyone except Destiny.
+Their loyalty gets tested repeatedly as casualties mount and the endgame remains unclear to everyone but Destiny.

 The collection ends with consequences rather than resolution.
 Destiny's siege forces a reckoning but lasting change requires more than tactical victories.
 This arc serves as foundation for Genius: Cartel, which picks up with Destiny imprisoned in a government facility for prodigies, facing new battles on different terrain.